From

 rare occasions, I would come home with the price money of the mat I sold.
 The

 for college.
-The memory never ceases to bring tears to my eyes so here we are,
+The memory never ceases to bring tears to my eyes, so here we are, 32 years later, holding and caressing her cold, unmoving hands.

-of those calls from my cousins that they offered me to try my luck in Kuwait .
+During one of those calls from my cousins, they offered to try my luck in Kuwait .
 They

 often called to inquire about their aunt, my mom.
 They sent some money as well